petermr/semanticClimate/ipcc/ar6/wg3/Chapter03/pdfimages/bar_graphs.md

 # Bar graph images

-This is a  project to extract complete numerical data *automatically* from pixel imgaes (PNGs).
-It is based on a successful projrct to extract data from lines (https://github.com/petermr/petermr/discussions/8#discussioncomment-2495899) where a CSV file is created from a plot.
+This is a  project to extract complete numerical data *automatically* from pixel images (PNGs).
+It is based on a successful project to extract data from lines (https://github.com/petermr/petermr/discussions/8#discussioncomment-2495899) where a CSV file is created from a plot.

 <img src="https://user-images.githubusercontent.com/733515/161443757-3d494b55-7cda-42e9-bb22-a0b097fbd667.png"></img>

 We propose to do this for bar graphs such as